tjizep/treestore/README.md

 + 2 Level CPU Cache Aware Predictive Hash Table for unique index optimization
 + Simple and easy to change code base
 + STL like internal data structures for index and collumn storage
-+ No NULL storage format i.e .no extra bit for NULL values
++ No NULL storage format i.e no extra bit for NULL values
 + Very Efficient sparse collumn storage due to no null format and runlength + differencial encoding
 + Multi threaded bulk loads - bulk loads are threaded for further performance gains